glatard/one-voxel/README.md

 ### 2017-11-23

+* Added a script to bootstrap `minctracc` registration, see `scripts/minctracc_btp`.

+* Bootstrap gives a variance on parameters in addition to the mean.
+Could be used to estimate "tool alphas".
+It's a pipeline-level approach but it's not clear at which granularity it should be applied (why registration and not the whole pipeline?).
+The noise variance applied to the bootstrap controls how robust vs accurate we want the pipeline to be.
+When this is solved it would be nice to see if the numerical noise can be addressed by this approach.

 * Finished a script to compute the mean of rigid transformations:
   `scripts/mean_transfos.py`.
 Surprinsingly, the naive mean computation gives the same result as the Frechet mean computed from